napari/napari.github.io/dev/_sources/gallery/annotate_segmentation_with_text.rst

 Perform a segmentation and annotate the results with bounding boxes and text

+.. tags:: analysis

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-134
+GENERATED FROM PYTHON SOURCE LINES 10-136